dharmrajdhaker/Multi-EMA-RSI-Strategy/README.md

 ### Buy Condition
 - The short-term EMA (9-period) is above the 15-period EMA, which is above the 65-period EMA, which is above the 200-period EMA.
-- The 35-period EMA is greater than 60.
+- The RSI is greater than 60.

 ### Sell Condition
 - The short-term EMA (9-period) is below the 15-period EMA, which is below the 65-period EMA, which is below the 200-period EMA.
-- The 35-period EMA is less than 40.
+- The RSI is less than 40.

 ### Exit Conditions
 - If a buy condition is met, but the EMAs cross in a bearish manner or the RSI falls below 40, the position is liquidated.